This talk was held on Wednesday, May 30, 2018 at 6:30pm

-On May 30, 2018 at 6:30pm, Indeed will host talks on the art and science of product metrics.
+On May 30, 2018, Indeed hosted talks on the art and science of product metrics.

 Donal McMahon, Director of Data Science at Indeed, will present how to transition from data-driven to science-driven product development.
 You’ll make better business decisions.
 It’s provable!